yalmod/misc-code/research_cancensus21_lowincome.md

   economic family spends more than 20 percent point on necessities than national average (after tax)

+i found as the population in quebec ages, low income status becomes more prevalent but spending power is not diminished.

 notes:

 - population is studied rather than economic families or households